llaine/benchmarks/README.md

 ## Sql dump

-50 rows in a database
+1500 entries in a database selecting only 100

 All the benchmarks are made with [wg](https://github.com/wg/wrk)